5 Ways to Use DIY Paper Leaves in Your Fall Decor

 Step 1 – I picked a leaf design for this project and cut out six leaves using the same process described at the beginning of this post.

 Step 2 – I could have just written my guests’ names on the leaves, but that wouldn’t be as much fun as using my Cricut Air Explore.
-I picked out a font, sized it, and typed in the six names (only 5 show here).
+I picked out a font, sized it, and typed in the six names (only 5 shown here).

 Step 3 – I had several sheets of metallic-colored vinyl.
 I picked a bronze shade for my place cards.
 I followed the Cricut process to cut out the names for the place cards.